openspending/community.openspending.org/resources/osi/lost-money.md

 After winning the Restart Romania Gala, the project went through a consistent re-thinking aiming to identify both the best technologies for a more complex platform than initially planned, and the necessary data sets which allowed the best representation on how public funds are spent in Romania.
 Thus, if at the very beginning the project only aimed to use the state budget data, it now operates with data comprising the budgets dedicated to social assistance and public health, the budgets at local level for the Romanian counties, projects financed through EU funds, comparisons with the percentage allocated to various sectors in other EU counties etc.

-The project is a now a permanent programme of a newly-established NGO – [Funky Citizens](http://www.funkycitizens.org/) (website under construction at time of publication).
+The project is a now a permanent programme of a newly-established NGO – <a href="http://www.funkycitizens.org/" target="_blank">Funky Citizens</a> (website under construction at time of publication).
 Which aims to engage civil society (taxpayers) in the decision making process related to public funds through the use of technology.
 Its major objectives are:

-* Quantitative and qualitative growth of the awareness on the issue
+* Improving the number of people who are aware of this issue and improving the quality of public understanding
-* Offering information and tools for influencing the decision-making process To achieve its objectives, the project relies on three pillars:
+* Offering information and tools for influencing the decision-making process

+To achieve its objectives, the project relies on three pillars:
 * Data & process presentation
 * Public participation